FirebirdSQL/fbjava/README.md

 #### Procedures mapping

-Procedures can have a return type (of `org.firebirdsql.fbjava.ExternalResultSet` type or a class implementing that interface) or `void`, depending of it being a selectable procedure or not.
+Procedures can have a return type (of `java.sql.ResultSet` type, `org.firebirdsql.fbjava.ExternalResultSet` type or a class implementing that interface) or `void`, depending of it being a selectable procedure or not.
 Output parameters should appear on the call specification as arrays.
 FB/Java pass each output parameter as an array of length 1, and routines can change their `[0]` element.